Danny213123/Ticket-Processing-Program/README.md

     The next following lines will involve an order fulfilled message:
     "Your ticket order has been fulfilled, send us your email and password which we will send them to our secure payment system to finish their transaction."

-    Or an order unfilfilled message:
+    Or an order unfulfilled message:
     "Your ticket order has not been fulfilled"

     then it will end with an <<END EMAIL>>